 Project T.O.U.C.H. – Together Our Unity Conquers Homelessness!

-· Community Food Program: Utilizing our long standing business relationships and building new partnerships, we provide a stream of food donations that not only feeds our clients in transitional housing but to also supports other local non-profit partners and churches who struggle to keep food on their shelves.
+- Community Food Program utilizes our long standing business relationships and new partnerships to provide a stream of food donations that not only feeds our clients in transitional housing, but also supports other local non-profit partners and churches that assist the community.

-· Resource Referral Center: Responding to hundreds of calls monthly providing appropriate resources to assist in any given situation.
-Project T.O.U.C.H partners with Social Services, Drug and Alcohol Rehab programs, Mental Health Service, Homeless Prevention Programs, etc.
+- Resource Referral Center responds to hundreds of calls monthly to provide appropriate resources for any given situation.
+Project T.O.U.C.H. partners with Social Services, Drug and Alcohol Rehab programs, Mental Health Service, Homeless Prevention Programs, and other community outreach programs.

 - Divine Discount & Thrift Store Work-ability program trains clients for future work in retail